powen-kao/CV-Site/README.md

 # CV Site
-This site is built to update latest status of myself and for job searching.
+This site is built to update latest status of myself.
 Feel free to fork project for your own use.
-The theme is derived from template on https://www.styleshout.com/ and modified accordingly to my need.
+The theme is derived from free template on https://www.styleshout.com/.

 Django framework is integrated to generate dynamic content in education, work and portfolio section.
 Those content can be modified through Django admin site directly.